 4. Your workplace is an important social center – Either because of job loss or working from home, many of us have gotten a taste of life without daily interaction with co-workers.
 In a sense, it was a tryout for a defining aspect of retirement.
 For some, it was also a welcome relief.
 However, others realized the immense social and intellectual importance of our workplace communities.
 Remote work might seem appealing, but it also can be isolating.
 Lunchroom chats, hallway conversations, after-work drinks, and office drop-bys can bring emotional support, fun, intellectual stimulation, and even romance (consistent with the applicable laws and employer policies, of course).
 So, before you decide to stop working for good because your planned retirement date has arrived, remember back to this time and ask yourself how you will replace the good things you get from the workplace community you will leave behind.

 5. Our basic health matters immensely – COVID-19 infected all kinds of people, but it posed the greatest risk to those with underlying health conditions, including emphysema, heart disease, and upper respiratory conditions.
 Of course, we don’t have perfect control over our health.
 Genetics and environment play important roles.
 Victim shaming people with health conditions serves no one’s interests.
-Nonetheless, as I discussed in an earlier post on the Studio, taking excellent care of ourselves with proper nutrition, moderate (or more) exercise, stress reduction, avoidance of smoking and immoderate drinking, and rich social intercourse can make our bodies and minds more resilient and help us live happier lives.
+Nonetheless, taking excellent care of ourselves with proper nutrition, moderate (or more) exercise, stress reduction, avoidance of smoking and immoderate drinking, and rich social intercourse can make our bodies and minds more resilient and help us live happier lives.
 That will be just as true in retirement as it has been during the pandemic.
 Your retirement plan should include a health plan that you will be able to sustain for a good long time.

 Retirement is not necessarily top-of-mind for millions of Americans still struggling to address the economic and personal consequences of the COVID-19 pandemic.
 Those people have to survive today and tomorrow before they can even begin thinking about the future.
 Nonetheless, the worst situations can sometimes teach us important affirmative lessons about our lives and how we want to live them.
 This pandemic is one of those situations.
 For those of us who are able to plan for retirement, and learn those lessons, putting the lessons to their best use can make a meaningful contribution to a better life.